samuelalmeida95/samuelalmeida95/README.md

 - 🚀 My motto is: learning is continuous and there will always be a next level
 - 🏆 In search of becoming a fullStack developer
 - 🎸 I like to play guitar
-- 🚲 And I also like to pedal
+- 🚲 I also like cycling